-29 CFR 1635.3(f).
+29 C.F.R.
+1635.3(f).

-b.
-Notices
+b) Notices

-The Superintendent or designee shall post in conspicuous places on school premises, where notices to employees and applicants for employment are customarily posted, a notice setting forth excerpts from or summaries of the pertinent provisions of the GINA regulation and information pertinent to the filing of a complaint.
+The superintendent or designee shall post in conspicuous places on school premises, where notices to employees and applicants for employment are customarily posted, a notice setting forth excerpts from or summaries of the pertinent provisions of the GINA regulation and information pertinent to the filing of a complaint.
+29 C.F.R.
+1635.10(c).

-c.
-Prohibited Practices
+c) Prohibited Practices